-And so we start sharing some of the results of the survey we have conducted with many of you in the course of April 2021, with our Linux Gamers Survey for Q2 2021.
+And so we start sharing some of the results of the survey we have conducted with many of you in the course of April 2021, with out Linux Gamers Survey for Q2 2021.
 This time we will focus more specifically on the Cloud Gaming section.
-By the way, you may want to check the very informative article from cow_killer about the different Cloud Gaming options available for Linux gamers.
+In that part, we were interested to see how many of you have already used any of the available Cloud Gaming solutions in the past.

 While most of us are non-users, the most popular solutions tried so far were:

-- Nvidia’s GeForce NOW (18%)
+• Nvidia’s GeForce NOW (18%)

-- Google Stadia (11%)
+• Google Stadia (11%)

 The hallmark of successful products is when you get typically about 70 to 80% in the 4 and 5 ratings on a 5-point scale.
 Here we are barely reaching the 30%!
 Even among folks who have actually used such Cloud Gaming services before, it does not look like they came out very convinced that this is a game-changer.
 The distribution peaks at the middle-value, which we could call “Meh”, and there’s actually more users who had negative experiences than users with positive ones.